tmbo/questionary/docs/pages/quickstart.rst

   {'first': True, 'second': 'item2'}

-The :meth:`~questionary.prompt` function also allows you to ask a collection of questions, however instead of taking :class:`~questionary.Question` instances, it takes a dictionary:
+The :meth:`~questionary.safe_prompt` function also allows you to ask a collection of questions, however instead of taking :class:`~questionary.Question` instances, it takes a dictionary: